matyus/matyus.github.com/_posts/2022-01-29-products-and-features-are-a-means-to-an-end.md

 In other words, the value that we need to provide is the quenching of the user’s thirst.

-So one way to frame this is that the design and build of the vessel is a matter of circumstance (a means) for quenching thirst.
-It’s not the only means, but it’s the ideal solution for our situation.
+So one way to frame this is that the design-and-build of the vessel is a matter of circumstance (a means) for quenching thirst.
+It’s not the only means, but it’s suitable for our situation.

 ## Taking the analogy further…

+Before we go to the drawing board and design some really slick container, we should consider whether we can achieve insights without doing any work or inventing anything new.

-Perhaps the “least amount of work” solution is to not create a vessel, but to teach them how to cup their hands into a bowl.
+Perhaps the “least amount of work to an insight” is to not create a vessel, but to teach the end user how to cup their hands into a bowl.

-We can then observe how they handle the situation without us doing anything for them.
+We can then observe how they handle the situation without us doing anything.
 This will give us a better understanding of what kind of vessel it is that they need – that’s great, because we can still learn how to solve the problem without having to do very much work at all.

 The “work” we need to do, so far: create a tutorial for the user who can now self-remedy the problem with tools they already have (their two hands).